 Start Using GIS Data From Korem for Insurance Applications

 When it comes to setting premiums and processing claims, untold amounts of money can fall through the cracks each year.
 On one side of the equation, policyholders are slapped with premiums too high for insufficient coverage.
-On the other side, insurance companies are being defrauded by opportunistic policyholders with inflated claims, estimated at between $80 and $110 billion each year.
+On the other side, insurance companies are being defrauded by opportunistic policyholders with inflated claims, estimated to cost more than $80 billion a year in the United States alone.
 GIS data corrects these problems by making premium setting and claim processing fair and accurate for both parties.

 With geospatial technology, it’s possible for insurance companies in all realms of coverage to more accurately determine risk factors on a location-by-location basis.
 Furthermore, it’s easier with GIS data to process claims the moment they are filed and to weed out false claims before any funds are released.
 To learn more about what application of GIS technology can do for your insurance business, contact us for more information on Korem’s offerings.